amrelsayed/taskpro/README.md

 You can run `docker-compose up`

-Than run the previous commands prefixed with `./vendor/bin/sail `
+Then run the previous commands prefixed with `./vendor/bin/sail `